yash-sharma1/docs-site/docs/keys.md

 ### new

 `new` is used to generate a new key.
 You can specify bip44 path and mnemonic.
+For Binance Chain, bip44 path is `714`.
+Actually, you do not need to care about this if you do not have special requirement.
+You can create a new key use `add` mentioned below, it is much simpler.

 ```bash
 $ ./bnbcli keys new testkey